MicrosoftDocs/machine-learning-server-docs/microsoft-r/what-is-r-server-interoperability.md

 The following table broadly compares members of the Machine Learning Server and Microsoft R. All products with R support are built on Microsoft R Open and install the package automatically.

 There is no Python client or workstation version for Machine Learning Server.
-You can install the developer edition or an evaluation edition of Machine Learning Server if you require a free-of-charge version for study and development.
+You can install the developer edition or an evaluation edition of Machine Learning Server if you require a free-of-charge copy for study and development.

 |Component  |Role |Price | Support | Intended use |
 |-----------|-----|------|---------|--------------|